You will find us at 2/486 Whitehorse Road, Surrey Hills.

 During the consultation

-During your first consultation we will ask questions about your problem and symptoms.
+During your first consultation for all our services we will ask questions about your problem and symptoms.
 We may also ask questions about your medical history, any medications you are taking or other factors that may not appear to be directly related to your problem.
-If your medical condition changes during the course of your osteopathic treatment, you should let us know.
+If your medical condition changes during the course of your treatment or classes, you should let us know.

 The examination may include passive and active movements, such as the osteopath lifting your arms or legs.
 As osteopathy takes a holistic approach to treatment, we may look at other parts of your body, as well as the area that is troubling you.